scalar-labs/scalardl/docs/how-to-use-proof.md

-# A Guide on How to Use Asset Proofs in Scalar DL
+# A Guide on How to Use Asset Proofs in ScalarDL

-This document sets out some guidelines for using Asset Proofs in Scalar DL.
+This document sets out some guidelines for using Asset Proofs in ScalarDL.

-## What is an Asset Proof in Scalar DL?
+## What is an Asset Proof in ScalarDL?

-An Asset Proof in Scalar DL is a set of information about an asset record and used as evidence of the existence of the asset record.
+An Asset Proof in ScalarDL is a set of information about an asset record and used as evidence of the existence of the asset record.
 It is composed of the following items.

 - ID of an asset record
 - Age of the asset record